hasan-ahmed/BoxKnight-Shipping/README.md

-# BoxKnight-Shipping
-BoxKnight custom shipping module for Magento
+The BoxKnight_Shipping module provides integration with the BoxKnight Livraisons shipping carrier.